-Hope that the US Treasury will save ailing Puerto Rican bonds does not appear to be warranted.
+Hope that the US Treasury will save ailing Puerto Rico bonds does not appear to be warranted.
 According to a spokesperson for the department, who did not wish to be named, the Treasury will not be providing help to the US territory over the municipal bond fund debacle.

 However, reports Fox News, the federal government is expected to provide incentives to enhance Puerto Rico’s failing economy.
-Right now, Puerto Rico’s debt, which is mostly in mutual funds, is at about $70 billion-that’s close to 2% of the $3.7 trillion municipal bond market.
+Right now, Puerto Rico’s debt, which is mostly in mutual funds, is at about $70 billion.
+That’s close to 2% of the $3.7 trillion municipal bond market.
 This is significantly higher than Detroit’s $18 billion debt that forced that city to file for municipal bankruptcy earlier this year.

 Yet even as Puerto Rico’s debt continues to grow, it won’t be allowed to file for Chapter 9 bankruptcy because like US states, territories cannot seek such protection.
 That said, officials in Puerto Rico maintain that it isn’t bankrupt yet.

 This year, Puerto Rican bonds have dropped 18%-Standard & Poor’s says this will be the bonds’ worst year since 2000.
 Because Puerto Rico is a US territory, it can sell bonds that lead to tax-exempt interest paid in all the US states, and these bonds come with higher interest than a lot of others due to its typically low credit rating.
 Also, some bonds are insured for default, while others come with legal structures that give the appearance that they are bulletproof-although such assurances may be illusory.